understanding-ml/COLA/docs/user_guide/visualization.rst

 4. Stacked Bar Chart
 ====================

-Compare the number of feature changes before and after refinement.
+Compare the number of feature changes before and after sparsification.

 Basic Usage
 -----------